-In Canada, we’ve been advised against going outside for non-essential reasons and against gathering in large groups.
-We’ve been told to practice social distancing by keeping a distance of approximately 2 metres or 6 feet from others, and avoiding gatherings, physical contact, and contact with high-risk individuals.
+In Ontario, we’ve been told to practice social distancing by keeping a distance of approximately 2 metres or 6 feet from others, and avoiding gatherings, physical contact, and contact with high-risk individuals.
 In the United States, the government has also recommended social distancing at all levels of society.

-In some places, parks and conservation areas are being closed to promote social distancing and prevent people from congregating.
+Some high traffic or high risk areas of parks and conservation areas have been closed to promote social distancing and prevent people from getting hurt.
 If a natural area is closed, respect the closure.
 These measures have been put in place to protect you as well as those around you.

 Social distancing behaviours are crucial.
 They help slow the spread of coronavirus and ‘flatten the curve’ of the virus.
 This will prevent hospitals from being burdened with an overwhelming number of cases at once.

 Going outside is important for our physical and mental health.
 Many people in the Great Lakes region are taking refuge in parks and seeking social distancing outdoors.

 Great Lakes Guide has compiled a frequently-updated list of the National Parks, Provincial Parks, Municipal Parks, and Conservation Areas that are open during the coronavirus outbreak, and the ones that are closed.